-- 5.1 Students entering Phases 2 and 3 will have the opportunity to request special consideration prior to the allocation process.
-The Medicine and Health WIL team will call for applications for special consideration when the submission portal is opened.
-Students will be expected to provide any supporting documentation related to the special consideration request.
+5.1 Students entering Phases 2 and 3 will have the opportunity to request special consideration prior to the allocation process.
+The Medicine and Health WIL team will call for applications for special consideration when the preference submission portal is opened.
+Students will be expected to provide supporting documentation related to the special consideration request.
 Students will be informed of the outcome of their application before the preferences portal is closed.
 Consequently, students will be able to amend their preferences upon the outcome of their special consideration.
-Any student who provides false or misleading information will have their preferences voided. - 5.2 The following circumstances may be considered in allocation decisions: - 5.2.1 Major health problems requiring frequent and ongoing specialised treatment which is only available in certain locations. - 5.2.2 Being a parent of a dependent child or children. - 5.2.3 Involvement in sport or music at an elite level. - 5.2.4 Being a registered carer. - 5.3 The Faculty acknowledges that family and personal commitments, transport around Sydney, the cost of living, the financial pressures to undertake part-time work, and participation in extracurricular activities are all valid issues that impact on medical students undertaking a demanding Medicine program.
-However, the following circumstances, albeit important, are not normally considered in allocation decisions: - 5.3.1 Previous allocations (except Phase 1 students at Rural Campuses are given priority if their first preference for Phase 2 is either of the Mid-North Coast or Murrumbidgee-Murray Darling Rural Clinical Campuses), including missing allocation preferences previously. - 5.3.2 Home address, except when considering students being allocated to a Rural Clinical Campus. - 5.3.3 Lack of access to a motor vehicle or inability to drive. - 5.3.4 Other transportation issues, including time and costs. - 5.3.5 Relationships without dependents or registration as a carer. - 5.3.6 Religious grounds. - 5.3.7 Ownership or rental of accommodation. - 5.3.8 Other accommodation issues. - 5.3.9 Employment and other extra-curricular activities. - 5.3.10 Financial issues. - 5.3.11 Friendship groups or study groups. - Requests for special consideration are assessed prior to the allocation process.
+Any student who provides false or misleading information will have their preferences voided and referred to UNSW Student Conduct & Integrity.

+- 5.2 The following circumstances may be considered in allocation decisions: - 5.2.1 Major health problems requiring frequent and ongoing specialised treatment which is only available in certain locations. - 5.2.2 Being a parent of a dependent child or children. - 5.2.3 Involvement in sport or music at an elite level. - 5.2.4 Being a registered carer. - 5.3 The Faculty acknowledges that family and personal commitments, transport around Sydney, the cost of living, the financial pressures to undertake part-time work, and participation in extracurricular activities are all valid issues that impact on medical students undertaking a demanding Medicine program.
+However, the following circumstances, albeit important, are not normally considered in allocation decisions: - 5.3.1 Previous allocations (except Phase 1 students at Rural Campuses are given priority if their first preference for Phase 2 is either of the Mid-North Coast or Murrumbidgee-Murray Darling Rural Clinical Campuses), including missing allocation preferences previously. - 5.3.2 Home address. - 5.3.3 Lack of access to a motor vehicle, inability to drive and any other transportation issues, including time and costs. - 5.3.4 Relationships outside of those outlined in 5.2. - 5.3.5 Religious grounds. - 5.3.6 Ownership, rental or any other accommodation issues. - 5.3.7 Employment and other extracurricular activities. - 5.3.8 Financial issues. - 5.3.9 Friendship groups or study groups. - 5.4 Requests for special consideration are assessed prior to finalising the allocation process.
 When assessing special consideration requests, the CAC will determine whether the request is accepted, and whether the student's allocation should be to a specific clinical site or within a range of clinical sites consistent with the student's request.
 For example, if a student's request that they not be allocated to a rural campus is accepted, the student will still be allocated to a metropolitan site according to preferences. - 5.5 All considerations of the CAC will be treated in strictest confidence.